nickuraltsev/finity/README.md

 #### Guard conditions

-A transition can have a guard condition.
+A transition can have a guard condition attached, which is a function that is used to determine if the transition is allowed.
+A transition with a guard condition can be executed only if the guard condition returns a truthy value.

+A guard condition function receives the current [context](#context) as a parameter.

 To set a guard condition for a transition, use the `withCondition` method.

 ```javascript
 StateMachine